Discover the world through travel & beyond!

 Their journey was a worthy one, and Traverse City now has some excellent beaches on the shores where they landed.
 Two miles from downtown is the Traverse City State Park Beach.
 This beach offers more than just sandy beauty: picnic areas, lifeguards, and restrooms make it an ideal choice for parents with young children.

 For families with children who might not be proficient swimmers, choose the beach at East Bay Park instead.
-The water is shallow for a considerable distance and there’s a playground to occupy water-averse children.
+The water is shallow for a considerable distance.
+There’s also a playground to occupy water-averse children.

-For families looking for some contemplative, meditative beaching—along with bathrooms and picnic tables—Bryant Park Beach is one of the less crowded options, and removed from the downtown scene.
+For families looking for some contemplative, meditative beaching, Bryant Park Beach is one of the less crowded options.
+It’s removed from the downtown scene and offers both bathrooms and picnic tables.

 Traverse City, Michigan - Family Adventures in the Mitten State